Qatar: Energy

 In 2008 Qatar launched its National Vision 2030 which highlights environmental development as one of the four main goals for Qatar over the next two decades.
 The National Vision pledges to develop sustainable alternatives to oil-based energy to preserve the local and global environment.
 Qatar has made investment in renewable resources a major goal for the country over the next two decades.
 By 2030, Qatar has set the goal of attaining 20% of its energy from solar power.
-The country is well-positioned to capitalise on photovoltaic systems, as it has a global horizontal irradiance value of approximately 2,140 kWh per square meter annually.
-Furthermore, the direct irradiance parameter is roughly 2,008 kWh per square meter annually, implying that it would be able to benefit from concentrated solar power as well.
+The country is well-positioned to capitalise on photovoltaic systems, as it has a global horizontal irradiance value of approximately 2,140 kWh per square metre annually.
+Furthermore, the direct irradiance parameter is roughly 2,008 kWh/m^{2} annually, implying that it would be able to benefit from concentrated solar power as well.
 Qatar Foundation has been active in helping the solar power goals.
 It established Qatar Solar, which, together with Qatar Development Bank and German company SolarWorld, embarked on a joint venture resulting in the creation of Qatar Solar Technologies (QSTec).
 In 2017, QSTec commissioned its polysilicon plant in Ras Laffan.
 This plant has a capacity of 1.1 MW of solar power.

 Qatar pursues a vigorous programme of "Qatarisation", under which all joint venture industries and government departments strive to move Qatari nationals into positions of greater authority.
 Growing numbers of foreign-educated Qataris, including many educated in the US, are returning home to assume key positions formerly occupied by expatriates.
 To control the influx of expatriate workers, Qatar has tightened the administration of its foreign manpower programmes over the past several years.
 Security is the principal basis for Qatar's strict entry and immigration rules and regulations.

+On 2 March 2026, on the third day of the Iran war, the Qatari Ministry of Defence announced that Ras Laffan Industrial City and Mesaieed Industrial Area were struck by two Iranian drones.
+QatarEnergy soon announced that it has ceased all production of natural gas and its associated products, reportedly on order by Energy Minister Saad Sherida al-Kaabi.
+It later announced that it was declaring Force Majeure on its contracts with buyers, and internal sources speaking to Reuters said that it would soon be shutting down gas liquefication, and that restarting it would take weeks.
+These announcements caused increases in world gas prices, which analysts said was a part of the Iranian government's plan to apply pressure on the world to stop the war.
+On 6 March, al-Kaabi warned that if the war continues other Gulf energy producers may be forced to halt exports and declare Force Majeure, and that "this will bring down economies of the world".
+This announcement caused a jump in global oil prices.

+On 6 March, it was reported that according to satellite imagery analysis by both Bloomberg and the Energy Economics and Society Research Institute in Tokyo, Ras Laffan, the main gas facility in Qatar, appears to have not been damaged before the "unprecedented shutdown" which sent fuel prices higher.